Skip to main content

 ./bort_cli.py validate-sdk-integration -h

-Enable the SDK
+i.
+Enable the Android SDK

 For the purposes of testing the SDK on a development device, the SDK can be enabled via ADB using the CLI tool: